-ES.18 This Supplementary Planning Document (SPD) has been published for public consultation between 1 November and 13 December 2021.
+ES.1820 This Supplementary Planning Document (SPD) has been was published for public consultation between 1 November and 13 December 2021.
 We are keen to hear your views on this document.
-A Consultation Statement has also been produced and is available on the Council's website.
-This sets out the consultation activities undertaken and how the document has been amended to take account of the comments received.
+A Consultation Statement has also been produced and is available on This public consultation was extended until 14 January as the Council's website.
+This sets out IRP was publishing during the consultation activities undertaken and how period on 9 December 2021.